kamerlinlab/cadee/doc/example_installation_uppmax_rackham.md

 # Installing CADEE on the Rackham Cluster

-The intel, mpi and openbabel modules are loaded:
+The intel, mpi and Open Babel modules are loaded:

 ```
 module add intel/17.4 intelmpi/17.4 openbabel